Regalia of Malaysia: Nobat

-The ensembles of Perak and Selangor have the same instrumentation, while the Kedah Nobat includes a wooden rod covered with yellow cloth (Mahaguru) and a medium-sized, mounted gong.
-The Terengganu ensemble possesses a set of clash cymbals.
-Kelantan's has an additional serunai plus two rebab lutes, two large gongs, and two more Gendang Anak.
+The ensembles of Perak and Selangor have identical instrumentation, while the Kedah Nobat includes a wooden rod covered with yellow cloth (Mahaguru) and a medium-sized, mounted gong.
+The Terengganu ensemble possesses an additional set of silver clash cymbals.
+Kelantan's, while omitting the nafiri, has an additional serunai plus two rebab lutes, two large gongs, and two more Gendang Anak.

-During the installation of the Yang Di-Pertuan Agong, the Nobat orchestra will play the tune Raja Berangkat (The King Arrives / Departs) as he and his consort enters the Balairong Seri.
+During the installation ceremony of the Yang Di-Pertuan Agong, the Nobat orchestra will play the tune Raja Berangkat (The King Arrives / Departs) as he and his consort enters the Balairong Seri, the same song is played when they depart.
 When the installation regalia are brought in, the ensemble will play the tune Menjunjung Duli.
 The climax of the ceremony is when the Yang Di-Pertuan Agong reads the Installation Oath, after which the tune Raja Bertabal (The King is Installed) is heard.
 These three tunes have their own names in their home states.
 For example, in Kedah, they are known as: Belayar (Sailing), Palu [(The Drums are) Beaten] and Perang (War) respectively - while in Terengganu, the songs are played to the melody of Iskandar Shah (King Alexander), Palu-Palu Melayu [(The) Malay (drums are) Beaten] and Ibrahim Khalil [Abraham, friend (of God)].

 Each state with the nobat has their own repertoire of tunes.
 The Kedah ensemble has 19 surviving pieces (more than in the other ensembles), while Perak and Selangor share the same 16 songs, 13 in the Terengganu nobat and 8 songs in Kelantan's.
 The leader and conductor of a Nobat ensemble is responsible for the musicians under him, and for the care and maintenance of the instruments.
 The positions of the musicians are hereditary by custom; the Perak and Selangor musicians are hired from the same clan known as Orang Kalur.
 Although the Kedah musicians are also known as Orang Kalur, it is not currently known how, or whether or not they are related.
 One of the taboos in these 3 ensembles is that those who are not from the Orang Kalur clan are forbidden to play or even touch these instruments, for they are considered sacred.
 This is also attributed to the belief that the instruments are home to guardian spirits (penunggu).
 The nobat has a significant relationship to the Sultan's daulat (sovereignty, inner aura or spirit); the greater his daulat, the grander and more haunting the sounds produced will be.

 While the ensembles of Selangor, Terengganu, and Kelantan play only at official occasions, the Kedah ensemble plays every day before prayer hours and during holidays and celebrations.
 In Perak, the nobat is also sounded during days of Islamic significance: the last 3 afternoons before and final 6 nights of Ramadhan, the eve of Eid-ul-Fitr, 3 consecutive afternoons before Eid-ul-Adha, and the mornings of those two days, including the arrival and departure of the Sultan of Perak at the Ubudiah Mosque to perform the congregational Eid prayers.